24-hour tickets are available by prior arrangement at a cost of £20.00

 Because there had been no signs of a fish kill, it was suspected that the water had been netted and the fish stolen.
 It was decided to take the opportunity to move the carp to Willow and Island pools and to stock the water predominantly with silver fish.
 As a result it now holds a large head of tench to 4lbs; roach, rudd, silver bream, perch, goldfish and nice crucians to about 1lb 8oz.

 The end result is that Silver Pool is now the most prolific of the Willow Farm waters and the place to head for if you want to catch a large number of fish fairly quickly and easily.

-With a bowl-shaped bottom, Silver Pool is deepest in the centre where about seven feet of water can be found and because it is only small, Silver Pool is popular with both pole and waggler anglers, although pole lengths should be restricted to a maximum of five metres because of overhead powerlines nearby.
+With a bowl-shaped bottom, Silver Pool is deepest in the centre where between four and five feet of water can be found and because it is only small, Silver Pool is popular with both pole and waggler anglers, although pole lengths should be restricted to a maximum of five metres because of overhead powerlines nearby.

 Maggot is the best bait on this water, giving anglers an opportunity to catch all day long in the right conditions, although to catch the better fish it pays to use either meat baits or sweetcorn.
 Whilst meat baits do well all year round, sweetcorn is a lot more effective in summer than winter when worms should also be used.

 Willow Farm Fisheryis set in the heart of Worcestershire countryside outside Evesham.
 Travelling from Evesham, take the A44 road to Worcester and just before reaching the village of Chadbury look out for Chadbury Road on the right.
 Take this road and you will see Willow Farm signed on the left.